arfon/em-youth-api/README.md

 ## Setup

 Heroku is your friend with a [MongoHQ addon](https://addons.heroku.com/mongohq) and the [Heroku scheduler](https://addons.heroku.com/scheduler) to run the [background worker](https://github.com/arfon/em-youth-api/blob/master/worker.rb).
-There's a bunch of environment variables you need to confure:
+There's a bunch of environment variables you need to configure:

 ```
   CLIENT_ID:           instagram-client-id